sunpy/sunraster/docs/IRISMapCube.rst

 If we take time to look inside the data, we can see that some spots are not relevant with the data we want to study.
 These spots are dust particles that can come from space or a not perfect construction of the satellite.
-In IRISMapCube, we can use a method that will modify the mask of our data with the dust particles positions.
+In IRISMapCube, we can use a method that will modify the mask of our object with the dust particles positions.
 We can use this method by doing: ::

     >>> my_cube.apply_dust_mask()